 This is a short article that I wrote at the end of 2017 during a project.
 The project was called Uncivilization and was meant to see what we could do to become independent from civilization by ‘rewilding’ ourselves.
 This is a short article, composing of excerpts from my dairy during my first attempt to ‘rewild’ myself in 2012 and about why I hitchhiked without money and ate out of dumpsters in 2017:

-It is summer 2012, I am sitting with a woman in the sand watching out over a mining zone near Weeze, Germany.
+It is summer 2012, I am sitting with a friend in the sand watching out over a mining zone near Weeze, Germany.
 I am pouring out my heart over its destruction and why I have to take on this adventure.
 We talk about how beautiful nature and how destructive technology is.
-She is listening carefully but does not want me to go.
+She’s listening carefully but doesn’t want me to go.
 This will be our last stop before we drive to the airport where we say goodbye for an unknown period of time.
 We stand up for our last drive.

 We say our goodbyes at the airport.
 She drives away and I walk to the gate.
 I get on the plane two hours later, and the airplane lifts off.
 I now realize that I am doing it –I am flying to an unknown country, on a two-way ticket, without money.
 I am flying to Sweden, where the only safe-zone I have is a friend’s apartment in Nynashamn, 114 kilometers from the airport.

-I lived the past ten years in a big town with more than 12.000 inhabitants.
-I lived a lifestyle that gave me the impression that living without money would not be possible, let alone traveling without it and never thought about hitchhiking.
+I have lived the past ten years in a big town with more than 12.000 inhabitants.
+I have lived a lifestyle that gave me the impression that living without money would not be possible, let alone traveling without it, and I had never thought about hitchhiking.
 For the past six months I have prepared myself physically and mentally for this journey.
-A journey that would turn out to be completely different and last for five months, with a too heavy backpack.
+A journey that would turn out to be entirely different and last for five months, with a too-heavy backpack.

 I walk to the counter and I ask the guy behind it if I can use the toilet, he nods.
 I walk to the toilet, lock the door and hide the burrito roll in my backpack, refill the water canteens and walk out the store.
 I walk to the ramp of the highway, sit down and eat my burrito.
 Phew!
 That was exciting!